-- Delivering an internationally leading bioresource for the study of skin disease and outcomes associated with skin disease.
+We are developing novel precision therapeutics, biomarkers and co-diagnostics for genetic, inflammatory and neoplastic skin disease and lead a major international bioresource for the study of skin disease and outcomes associated with skin disease.

-- Programme 3: Proof of principle precision medicine studies in inflammatory skin disease
+- Programme 3: Proof-of-principle precision medicine studies in inflammatory skin disease

 - Programme 4: Translational antibody therapeutic development for melanoma.

 - Interleukin-36 as a target for therapeutic intervention in generalised pustular psoriasis.
 Having demonstrated that abnormal IL-36 activity is a key disease driver in generalised pustular psoriasis (GPP), a rare but potentially life-threatening condition presenting with painful skin pustules, high fever and fatigue, we showed that IL-36 inhibition has profound anti-inflammatory effects in patient skin and in models (Mahil SK. et al, 2017.
 Sci Transl Med, 9:2514).
 This research has informed the development of IL-36 inhibitors and Boehringer-Ingelheim has now reported strong efficacy in clinical trials of GPP exemplifying the power of genetic studies in drug discovery.

 - Developing a new class of immunotherapy to treat melanoma.
 We have pioneered IgE immunotherapy for melanoma and other solid cancers (Pellizzari G. et al., J Immunother Cancer (2021) 9(6):e002140) from conception, revealing how IgE functions against tumours, through to translation into early clinical testing and commercialisation, launching a spinout company that has secured substantial investment to deliver licensed IgE drug products to patients.
 This new cancer immunotherapy class is expected to deliver major therapeutic benefit to people with skin cancer in the next 5 years.